PaperCutSoftware/RaspberryPiReleaseStation/README.md

 Once you have copied the Raspian image to your SD card you might want to prevent the Raspberry Pi from autosizing the disk image to fit the whole SD card.
-You can do this by mounting the SD card in your laptop of desktop workstation and editing the file `cmdline.txt`.
+You can do this by mounting the SD card in your laptop or desktop workstation and editing the file `cmdline.txt`.
 Remove the text `init=/usr/lib/raspi-config/init_resize.sh`

 Insert the SD card into the Raspberry Pi and boot.